damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 ### Returning Customer Creation Process(Upgrade/Renewals/Cancellations)
 1. Create an Opportunity for an Add-on or Renewal.
 If a cancellation, click on Oportunity they want to cancel.
-1. Click on New Quote button within the opportunity
+1. Click on New Quote button within the opportunity.
 1. Since this is a returning customer, sales rep will see a screen showing the current subscription.
 1. This screen determines that this customer is already established in Zuora and will allow the sales rep to perform on the 4 actions –